Sciberras Peninsula: Mount Sciberras

 Mount Sciberras is a hill in Valletta, Malta, which rises 56m above the Grand Harbour to the south and Marsamxett Harbour to the north.
 It is upon this hill that the Grand Master of the Order of Malta, Jean Parisot de Valette commissioned the construction of the new city of Valletta in 1566 after the Great Siege of Malta.

 This hill gives its name to the peninsula.
 The name could also be a mispronunciation of the name Shahrbaraz which was a noble Persian title given to a ruler who gained Mediterranean access from the Byzantines in the Middle Ages.

+In Spain, there is a unique surname originating in Malta: "Chippirrás."
+This surname arrived in Spain from Valletta, the capital of Malta, via the Rock of Gibraltar, brought by gentlemen from the city of Cardiff (present-day Wales, United Kingdom).
+After passing through Valletta, the capital located on Mount Sceberras, they moved to Spain via the well-known "Rock" of Gibraltar.
+Due to the diversity of Castilian dialects, the surname has taken on different spelling variations as it has been recorded in various Spanish civil registries.
+It is known as Chippirrás, Chipirrás, Chippirráz, or Chipirrás, with the most common form being "Chippirrás.", one of these descendants is the well-known criminologist and lawyer Ramón Chippirrás.